 - In certain rare instances, patients require some aspects of their care to be delivered outside of our facilities.
 On those occasions, we partner with other sector-leading private providers audited so as to ensure they meet our exacting standards, to help us cater to the needs of the patient.

 - We are open and transparent and submit data at an organisational level to a range of independent healthcare bodies that measure and track our performance.

-- Patients undergoing non-surgical procedures will do so in the dedicated facilities embedded within Transform surgical hospitals and outpatient clinics and are, as a result, subject to the same clinical standards, regulated by the CQC, HIW and HIS.
+- Patients undergoing non-surgical procedures will do so in the dedicated facilities embedded within Transform surgical hospitals and clinics and are, as a result, subject to the same clinical standards, regulated by the CQC, HIW and HIS.

 - We provide data on infection rates, returns to theatre and surgical complications in our hospitals on an ongoing basis to a range of bodies, including the CQC, HIW and HIS, the Private Healthcare Information Network (PHIN), the Breast Implant Registry, NHS England and the Local Intelligence Network.
 We are focused on continuing to achieve zero incidences of infections such as E-Coli, MRSA and C- Difficile.

 We enable patients to make informed decisions so that they have full control of their care.

 - We are open on issues that affect patients’ clinical care and the potential risks of elective surgery.
 Patients will have up to five engagements with our multi-disciplinary team prior to their surgery, and they are able to discuss their procedure with their surgical consultant at any time pre-operatively at no extra cost.